xxxifan/Devbox2/README.md

 ### Fragments
 Here present you Fragments.
 This is a helper class that help you quickly and nicely deal with fragment transaction.
-All operation is chained, you can follow this example to take a quick look:
+All operations are chained, you can follow this example to take a quick look:

 ```java
 // checkout with FRAGMENT_CONTAINER(which is defined in BaseActivity, is R.id.fragment_container